rschristopher/rschristopher.github.io/src/criticisms/toxic-maxis.md

  personal redemption.
-It is no different, and equally mistaken, to treat any worldly concern with sacred and religious reverence.
+It is no different, and equally mistaken, to treat any worldly concern with sacred and religious reverence -- whether it's politics, a vague sense of activism, or Bitcoin.
-Whether it's politics,
- or a vague sense of activism,
- or Bitcoin,
- none of these will fulfill your very human need for purpose, let alone answer the fundamental questions of life.
+None of these will fulfill your very human need for purpose, let alone answer the fundamental questions of life.

-!!! warning "Bitcoin doesn't fix everything"
+### Bitcoin doesn't fix everything

 Bitcoin fixes one thing -- just one.
 Bitcoin fixes a problem of fiat,